dansmyers/IntroToCS/Hurricane/1-Hurricane_Make_Up.md

 ### Mixtape

-Verify that you're in your `Lab_7` directory, then create a file named `mixtape.py`.
+Verify that you're in your `Hurricane` directory, then create a file named `mixtape.py`.
 Put the following starting code in your file:

 ```
 """
-Make a mixtape - inspired by a Codecademy's taylor.swift project
+Make a mixtape with lists - inspired by a Codecademy's taylor.swift project
 """

 def tape():